holaplex/hub-docs/docs/hub/quickstart.md

 The possibilities are endless.
 Click [here](hub/Introduction/what-is-hub) to learn more about Hub.
 Click [here](hub/Introduction/why-use-hub) to learn more about why you should use Hub.

+## Creating a Hub account
+Create an account here: https://hub.holaplex.com/

+## Organizations
+### Creating an Organization
+When you first log into Hub, you'll be prompted to create an organization.
+You'll be awarded 1,000 credits to get your organization started.

+### Inviting team members
+You can invite team members to your organization on the [Members tab](https://hub.holaplex.com/members).

+We're still configuring Hub's email server.
+For now, please use the Invite Link (found in the kebab menu) after adding an invitee's email address.

+### Joining an Organization

+If you've received an invite link, click to either create an account or sign in, after which you'll automatically be added to that organization.

+## Projects
-## Creating a Project
+### Creating a Project

-Think of Projects as a way to organize your campaigns and ideas.
+Each organization can have one or more projects.
+We think of projects as a way to organize our campaigns and ideas.

-Click on Projects on the sidebar, click on Create a Project, add a relevant name and logo, and click create!
-It's that simple!
+Click on [Projects](https://hub.holaplex.com/projects) on the sidebar, click on [Create project](https://hub.holaplex.com/projects/new), add a relevant name and logo, and click create.

-If you get stuck here, check out this detailed [guide](hub/Guides/creating-a-project) that walks you step by step.
+A treasury wallet will be automatically created for each new project.
+All members of the organization will have access to its projects.

+For a more detailed description of creating a project, please check out our step-by-step [guide](hub/Guides/creating-a-project).

-## Creating Drops
+## Drops
+### Creating a Drop

 Drops are where the magic happens.
-Each "drop" is a collection of limited edition NFTs numbered from 1 to N, where N is the maximum supply for the drop you've chosen.
+Each "drop" is a collection of limited edition NFTs to be minted, numbered from 1 to N, where N is the maximum supply for the drop you've chosen.

-To create a drop, click on a project from the project's screen, enter the relevant information on the screens that follow, pick a suitable time to schedule the minting, and you're done!
+To create a drop, first select a project where the drop should live.
+Then click **Create drop**.
+Follow the prompts to enter assets and metadata for your drop, royalty specifications, and a start/end time for minting.

 As always, if you get stuck, you can check out this detailed [guide](hub/Guides/creating-drops) on creating drops.